plebbit/plebbit-react-hooks/README.md

   ...Comment,
   previousAccountCommentCid: string // needed to scroll to every comment an account has published }
+AccountsCommentsOptions {
+  accountName?: string,
+  filter: AccountCommentsFilter
+}
-AccountCommentsFilter { // only get your own account's comments on a certain subplebbit, thread, etc useful for certain UI pages subplebbitAddresses?: string[], postCids?: string[], hasParentCommentCids?: boolean // get only posts, no comments }
+AccountCommentsFilter { // only get your own account's comments/votes on a certain subplebbit, thread, etc useful for certain UI pages subplebbitAddresses?: string[], postCids?: string[], commentCids?: string[], parentCommentCids?: string[], hasParentCommentCid?: boolean // get only posts, no comments }
 AccountVote {
   ...Vote,
   previousAccountVoteCid: string // needed to scroll to every vote an account has published }
-Authord {
+Author {
   displayName: string,
   address: string
 }